xbeat/Machine-Learning/README.md

 Introduction to RAG and Langchain

 Retrieval-Augmented Generation (RAG) is a powerful technique that combines information retrieval with text generation to create more accurate and context-aware AI systems.
 Langchain is a Python library that simplifies the implementation of RAG systems, particularly for processing PDFs and other document types.
 This presentation will guide you through the process of building an intelligent PDF-based AI system using Langchain and RAG techniques.

+## Exploring Logarithmic Functions!
+A Practical Slideshow

+Introduction to Logarithmic Functions

+The logarithmic function, denoted as y = log(x), is a fundamental mathematical concept.
+It represents the inverse operation of exponentiation.
+In simple terms, it finds the exponent (y) to which a base must be raised to obtain a given number (x).
+Let's visualize this concept:

 ## Quantization for Efficient Large Language Models